anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-09-05-introduction-to-the-spiritual-heart.md

 They seem different because one moves clockwise or centrifugally, and the other moves counter-clockwise or centripetally.
 Here we can see the fundamental yin-yang or centrifugal-centripetal interplay of the universe at work within the human mind.
+Together these forces combine to make the Anahata Vortex.
 These are 12 points at which the balances and imbalances of the human consciousness may express themselves in a refined way.
 When there is perfect balance and there is no escape through any vortex or vrtti in the 12 vertices, Shiva (Hunab Ku) always enters the human